Gene Simmons: Film and television

+In 1978, Simmons appeared in a made-for-television movie, Kiss Meets the Phantom of the Park.

+In 1981, Simmons auditioned at ABC for a role in a new Marcy Carsey produced show called Grotus and was offered his own TV show, which he declined as the pay was lower than what he made with Kiss at the time.

 In 1985, Simmons appeared on the TV series Miami Vice in an episode titled "The Prodigal Son".
 The episode served as the season premiere of the show's second season.
 Simmons appeared as a psychic working at the Mystic Journey Bookstore in Venice, California on the American hidden camera prank TV series I Get That a Lot.
 He also guest-starred as himself in the 2014 CSI: Crime Scene Investigation episode Long Road Home.

 Simmons performed in the 1984 Michael Crichton thriller Runaway starring Tom Selleck, Cynthia Rhodes and Kirstie Alley as well as the 1987 Gary Sherman action film Wanted: Dead or Alive starring Rutger Hauer.

+In 2004, Simmons also appeared in the TV series Third Watch for two episodes.
+He played Mob Kingpin Donald Mann in the season 5 finale and the season 6 premiere.